Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

   roslaunch ur5e_rg2_moveit_config move_group.launch
 ```

+Each program are individual process and does not have any dependency on each other.

 1. Option: Checkers Program

 Before running the checkers game, put stones on the board in correct manner.
 The checkers board is on the other side of gomoku board.
 The board should be in a fixed position where the board aligns with the stone tray.